operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

-Example template in JSON format after the conversion:
+### Example template in JSON format after the conversion

 ```json
 {